hakanpolat/IMMD/topics.md

 * Capacitor configuration: one at each module or shared dc link capacitor

 Cooling configuration
-* Loss and efficiency characterisation
+* Loss and efficiency characterisation (power stage and machine)
 * Thermal modeling
 * One sided or double sided Cooling
-* Temperature characteristics of devices
+* Temperature characteristics of devices (power devices, ICs and passives)
 * Coolant types and evaluation
-* Heatsinh configuration and evaluation (conduction, radiation etc.)
+* Heatsink configuration and evaluation (conduction, radiation etc.)

 Spatial configuration and housing
-*
+* Later.......